Communication

 Strip all of them.
 You’ll be surprised how little is left, and how much clearer it is.

-The 2-minute rule for deciding whether to Slack at all
+The 2-minute rule before you Slack at all

 For the update rhythm that means most of your asks get anticipated instead of asked, use the Status update template.
 For deciding email vs. Slack in the first place, see Should you send an email or a Slack?.